 This is one sector significantly impacted by the changing face of technology.
 Jason Chester, Director of Global Channel Programs at InfinityQS, suggests that the major focus area across the entire sector is process optimization.
 He further mentions that the talks surrounding the Industrial Internet of Things (IIoT) and Industry 4.0 should not exist in isolation.
 These are all the tools to achieve process optimization across the industry.

 With IoT taking the reins, a lot of many jobs are at stake than ever thought.
 Many roles are looking to get obsolete every passing year.
 AI and Robotics have already been changing the face of this industry over the last many years now.
-Gone are the days of traditional blue collared workers doing repetitive manual tasks.
+Gone are the days of traditional blue-collared workers doing repetitive manual tasks.
 They need to brush their skills manifolds to rise above the machines.
 Workers who bring skills like 3D printing and skills in CAD-CAM are more in demand today.

-E-commerce might have forayed late to the country, but it is indeed the fastest growing segment today.
+E-commerce might have forayed late to the country, but it is indeed the fastest-growing segment today.
 Smartphones have led to a vicious marketing phenomenon that is exceptionally penetrative.
 As per India Brand Equity Foundation (IBEF) the Indian e-commerce market is expected to grow to US$ 200 billion by 2026 from US$ 38.5 billion as of 2017.
 And, most credit goes to the easy reach of the internet and access to smartphones.

-Innovations triggered by technology enablement and reach like digital payment gateways, the customer connects, and engagement channeled by precise data analytics and digital advertising is likely to propel further growth in the sector.
+Innovations triggered by technology enablement and reach like digital payment gateways, the customer connects, and engagement channelled by precise data analytics and digital advertising is likely to propel further growth in the sector.
 The digital marketplace calls for skilled SEO professionals to allow organizations to create their own space in the surging crowd.
 Then there are Data Analysts to assist organizations source and analyze information that helps them stay valid in the industry.

 Healthcare is one of the major sectors that has been dramatically impacted by this wave of technology.
 With medical professionals riding high on newer machinery to assist correct diagnosis, curing the sick is also becoming easier.
 The segment brings a promise of a better quality of life, both for the patient and the medical personnel.
 So, it’s essential for everyone involved to ride high on the wave keeping a steady balance.